Skip to content

 just activate --ask

-The VM image (~2GB) will be downloaded from cache automatically.
-This is much faster than building it locally (~10-20 minutes).
+The VM image (approximately 2GB) downloads from cache automatically, which is significantly faster than building it locally.

 Terminal window